Baldwin RP-210: Mechanical

-Operational
+Operational history

 The Pullman-Standard Car Manufacturing Company delivered the Dan'l Webster to the New Haven Railroad in early October 1956.
 The New Haven then began test runs on its Shoreline Route between Boston and New York.
 The last 12.8 miles of the westbound trip saw trains passing through the third-rail electrified Harlem Division of the New York Central Railroad.
 The final 3 miles of this route was through the railroad's Park Avenue tunnel into Grand Central Terminal.
 Here the RP-210 locomotive was required to shut down its diesel engine and utilize electric traction motors.

 To meet the need for dual-powered operation, the New Haven's Bronx-based Van Nest electrical shops initially fitted the Baldwin units with one third-rail contact-shoe per side, bolted to a reinforced journal box bracket on the lead axle of the locomotive's rear truck.
 This placement was necessitated by the unusually wide gap between the axles on the locomotive's front truck in the diesel-hydraulic design.

 However, experience had shown that a locomotive required two power collection shoes per side, as widely spaced as possible.
 This allowed for one of them to fail, and also limited the possibility that (if the train was suddenly forced to stop) the locomotive's contact-shoe might be short of the next section of energized 3rd-rail.
 The reduced power of the RP-210's small traction motors (300-hp), having only the front or rear locomotive unit of the Dan'l Webster positioned to draw 3rd-rail power would have made it difficult to accelerate the train (approximately 390 tons with passengers) from a standing stop potentially making it necessary to start the RP-210 diesel engine to move it to the next section of available trackside power and potentially alienating passengers with the exhaust fumes.

-The Van Nest engineers and mechanics therefore scrambled to design a full-length support bracket for the RP-210's lead truck, and attached a rather unconventional contact-shoe assembly to it.
+The Van Nest engineers and mechanics therefore scrambled to design a full-length support bracket for the RP-210's lead truck and attached a rather unconventional contact-shoe assembly to it.
 They completed their work just before the pre-inaugural press run of the train, scheduled for January 7, 1956, with regular service to commence the following day.
 The electrical shop supervisors advised against putting the new 3rd-rail shoes into service without proper testing but were overruled by a superior.